-Unless otherwise specified in the description of a particular function, if a function or constructor described in this section is given more arguments than the function is specified to allow, the additional arguments are ignored.
+Unless otherwise specified in the description of a particular function, if a function or constructor described in this section is given more arguments than the function is specified to allow, the behaviour of the function or constructor is undefined.
+In particular, an implementation is permitted (but not required) to throw a TypeError exception in this case.